KoStard/PrivateWhisperNoteBot/README.md

 - The bot is configured to work only with a predefined list of users.
 - All interactions are logged for security purposes.

+## How to set up the Telegram bot

+1. Use the `@BotFather` to create your bot.
+Provide it a unique ID that also shows that it's private.
+2. Pick a name for your bot, something simple like "Thought Keeper" that I picked.
+3. Set up the about and description sections.
+4. Set up the start and help commands (the actual command logic is in the code, just inform it that we support these commands and a short about of it)
+5. Put a picture for your bot, can be generated with Dall-E.

 ## Contributing